19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (p) underwrite loans in which the Authority may invest;

-(q) undertake the issue and management of securities issued by the Government or by any public authority; and
+(q) undertake the issue and management of securities issued by the Government or by any public authority;

+[31/2005 wef 18/10/2005]

+(qa) form or participate in the formation of any company or in any joint venture as a shareholder or partner or in any other capacity, for purposes that are necessary or expedient for the purpose of discharging its functions or achieving its objects; and

+[31/2005 wef 18/10/2005]

 (r) do generally all such things as may be commonly done by bankers and are not inconsistent with the exercise of its powers or the discharge of its duties under this Act.